 The set wins points for its versatility, too.
-It includes an 8.5-inch and a 12-inch covered deep skillet, which offers more cooking space than the oft-included 10-inch skillet.
-There's a larger covered 8-quart stockpot, which is a boon for boiling pasta and making big batches of soups, stews, and grains.
-Two saucepans with lids are included—a 1.5-quart and a 3-quart—as well as a 4-quart sauté pan.
+The 12-inch covered deep skillet offers more cooking space than the oft-included 10-inch skillet.
+That skillet and the 4-quart sauté pan both have helper handles for easy maneuvering in the kitchen.
+A large covered 8-quart stockpot is a boon for boiling pasta and making big batches of soups, stews, and grains.

 These pans are also oven-safe up to 400 degrees, so you can easily finish stovetop dishes like skillet chicken Parmesan in the oven.
 They’re designed with brushed stainless steel silicone handles for a comfortable grip and have shatterproof glass lids for ease of checking on cooking progress.
 The modern design is stylish enough to go from stovetop to tabletop, making for a seamless serving of family-style meals like fish stew.